 It is a little soft and chewier, less dense than the ganache of truffles.
 They are super smooth and perfectly chocolaty.
 Plus there is less concern about breaking or scorching chocolate.

-All you need is a can of sweetened condensed milk, a little bit of butter and some cocoa powder.
+To make this brigadeiro recipe, all you need is a can of sweetened condensed milk, a little bit of butter and some cocoa powder.
 We added a teaspoon of orange emulsion which added just the right amount of orange flavor.

 It really balanced nicely without overwhelming the chocolate.
 If you want traditional treats, just leave it out.
 Or feel free to play with whatever flavor you might like.